Oreganoo/analysis_renewable_energy_eu/README.md

   * Key Turning Points and Trends Across Six Decades
   * Additional Observations
   * Sources
-  * Future of Renewable energy industry
+  * Future of Renewable Energy Industry

 ### Goals
 The objective of this project is to strengthen my skills in Python, Jupyter Notebook, and data handling with CSV files by working through a real-world dataset.